mms112/AutoPinSigns/thunderstore/README.md

 * Automatically adds new pin on close proximity with the sign (when it is loaded)

 ## Known issues
 * if someone destroyed pinned sign when you're not there your pin will stay.
-Still you can build and destroy sign in that place to remove your pin form map.
+Still you can build and destroy sign in that place to remove your pin from map.

 ## Changelog

+v 1.0.2
+* Added some protection from potential issues

 v 1.0.1
-* Added config update on sign interaction v 1.0.0
+* Added config update on sign interaction

+v 1.0.0
 * Initial release